Meet the team

 Emily Halliwell, Senior Structural Engineer

 Emily's role includes sharing best practice for the design of concrete buildings, providing technical guidance to designers and specifiers and contributing to the development of codes and standards.
 Prior to joining The Concrete Centre, she worked on a wide range of challenging engineering schemes, including stations, stadia and commercial buildings.
 She is a chartered member of the IStructE and ICE.
-Emily is also a chartered environmentalist and with a focus on promoting material efficient and sustainable concrete designs.
+Emily is also a chartered environmentalist with a focus on promoting material efficient and sustainable concrete designs.

 Jenny Burridge, Head of Education and Training

+Jenny is a chartered civil and structural engineer.
+Prior to joining The Concrete Centre Jenny worked for several consulting engineers including Aecom and Arup, where she designed several award winning buildings.
 Jenny chairs the BSI strategic committee on Engineering Design and Construction and sits on the Construction and Built Environment Sector Policy and Strategy Committee.
 She is on the council of Construct and the Institution of Structural Engineers.

 Jenny Sheerin, Director, Marketing Communications

+Jenny has responsibility for delivering the marketing and communications strategy for The Concrete Centre.
 With experience derived from a wide range of marketing positions held, Jenny is passionate about delivering quality guidance for the construction industry for a variety of marketing channels.

 Kim Hawksworth, Digital Marketing Manager

 Kim has over 18 years of experience working in marketing and digital communications.
 Within her role at The Concrete Centre, she owns the company's social media strategy, is responsible for the development and delivery of the digital marketing communications plan, and creates content for a variety of channels.
+Kim has a BA in Communications Management and a Professional Postgraduate Diploma in marketing communications through the CIM.

 The Concrete Centre, as part of the Mineral Products Association, also receives technical support from a wider team, including: